EasyFinancialModels

 How many years should a cash flow forecast cover?

 Three to five years suits most planning and fundraising; asset-heavy or long-horizon businesses model 10–25 years.
 Monthly forecasts are best kept to a few years (up to 10).
-The free tier covers 3 years; 5–25 years is a one-time $19.98 unlock.
+The free tier covers 3 years; 5–25 years is $19.98 per model download.

 Is this cash flow forecast really free?

-Building, previewing and downloading a 3-year cashflow forecast is free with no sign-up.
-Longer horizons (5 to 25 years, monthly/quarterly/annual) are a one-time $19.98 Excel download — no subscription.
+Building, previewing and downloading a 3-year cashflow forecast is free with just your email.
+Longer horizons (5 to 25 years, monthly/quarterly/annual) are $19.98 per model download — no subscription.

 Can I download and edit the cash flow forecast in Excel?